 This is an older blog post, you will find one on more recent data here

-This interactive presentation contains the latest oil & gas production data from all 13,341 horizontal wells in North Dakota that started production since 2005, through March 2018.
+These interactive presentations contain the latest oil & gas production data from all 14,597 horizontal wells in North Dakota that started production since 2005, through March.

 The ‘Advanced Insights’ presentation is displayed below: